furry13/draft-buraglio-deprecate7050/draft-nbtjjl-dnsop-prefer8781.md

 ## Clients Implementation Recommendations

 Clients SHOULD obtain PREF64 information from Router Advertisements as per [RFC8781] instead of using [RFC7050] method.
-In the absense of the PREF64 information in RAs, a client MAY choose to fall back to RFC7050.
+In the absence of the PREF64 information in RAs, a client MAY choose to fall back to RFC7050.

 # Security Considerations